How IFAW is helping animals and people during the Ukraine crisisLearn more

 When a mother elephant dies, her young calves are often not able to fend for themselves.
 Two orphaned elephants in Zambia, Mbila and Zongo, who were rescued in 2020 took the next step toward returning to the wild this year—relocating to the pre-release facility.
 There they are being prepared for their return to the wild.

 Following devastating wildfires, hundreds of animals in Greece needed our help.
-IFAW sent experts to assess the situation and assist local organizations ANIMA and Save Your Hood in the rehabilitation and release of 201 tortoises.
+IFAW sent experts to assess the situation and assist local organisations ANIMA and Save Your Hood in the rehabilitation and release of 201 tortoises.
 Many of these tortoises suffered from injuries, burns, illnesses, and dehydration.
 One particularly restless tortoise was named Mr. Akropolis.
 Alongside volunteers from Save Your Hood, we prepared the tortoises at Attica Zoological Park for release and transported them to Mount Parnitha, the designated release site.
 Tortoises are known to stick to their original habitat, even if it’s been destroyed, so it’s important that they are released in or as close as possible to their original habitat.
 The release of Mr. Akropolis and all the other tortoises was a success!

 In March 2023, IFAW’s friends at the Lola ya Bonobo sanctuary took in their youngest resident yet—Ikoto, a three-month-old bonobo rescued from the illegal wildlife trade.
 Bonobos are an endangered species, and they unfortunately are frequent victims of the exotic pet trade.
-Orphaned and traumatized, Ikoto received around-the-clock care.
+Orphaned and traumatised, Ikoto received around-the-clock care.
 Months later, Ikoto is growing and recovering, thanks to the dedicated staff at Friends of Bonobos and their sanctuary, which IFAW has supported.